Bugaloo Buggy created by George

 used extensively in the show.
 When the series was introduced to

-design a plastic model kit based on the program vehicle (which never
+design a plastic model kit based on the program vehicle.

 - Barris TV &